-Ryan Skinner is an ethnomusicologist who studies the local and global music cultures of contemporary Africa and its European and American diasporas.
-Specializing in the analytic methods of cultural anthropology and ethnomusicology, his research focuses on issues of popular urbanism, ethics, aesthetics, public piety, cultural politics, intellectual property, and new social movements in the African world.
-Skinner’s work has appeared in the journals Anthropological Quarterly, Africa, Popular Music, IASPM@Journal, Mande Studies, Research in African Literatures, The Journal of American Folklore, and African Arts.
-He is the author of Bamako Sounds: The Afropolitan Ethics of Malian Music (University of Minnesota Press, 2015), an ethnographic study of the popular music and culture of Bamako, Mali.
+Ryan Skinner is a musical anthropologist who studies the expressive cultures and social worlds of contemporary Africa and its European diaspora, with extensive fieldwork conducted in Mali and Sweden.
+Specializing in the analytic methods of cultural anthropology and ethnomusicology, Skinner’s research focuses on issues of popular culture, ethics and aesthetics, public piety, cultural policy, intellectual property, racial identity and politics, and new social movements in the African world.
+Skinner’s scholarship has appeared in such journals as African and Black Diaspora, Africa Today, Research in African Literatures, Anthropological Quarterly, Africa, IASPM@Journal, Popular Music and Mande Studies.
+He is the author of Bamako Sounds: The Afropolitan Ethics of Malian Music (University of Minnesota Press, 2015), an ethnographic study of the popular music, postcolonial history and public culture of Bamako, Mali.

-Skinner's current research examines modes of expression, identification and political engagement within an emergent Afro-Swedish community.
-Rooted in contemporary Sweden and routed throughout Africa and its diasporas, Afro-Swedes are part of a growing African and diasporic presence in contemporary Europe, the product of multiple patterns of tourism, travel, adoption, migration, refuge and asylum over the past six decades.
-Through ethnographic inquiry, textual analysis and historical study, this work explores understandings and expressions of Afro-Swedish identity in music, dance, theater, film and verbal art.
-This research has been supported by grants from The Ohio State University, American Swedish Institute, and the American Scandinavian Association, as well as an ACLS Charles A. Ryskamp Fellowship.
+Skinner’s current research examines modes of expression, identification, and political engagement within an emergent Afro-Swedish community.
+Rooted in contemporary Sweden and routed throughout Africa and its diaspora, Afro-Swedes are part of a growing African and diasporic presence in contemporary Europe, the product of multiple patterns of postcolonial labor, leisure, adoption, migration, refuge, and asylum.
+Through ethnographic inquiry, textual analysis, and historical study, this work explores understandings and expressions of Afro-Swedish identity in music, dance, theater, film, and verbal art.
+This research has been generously supported by grants from the Ohio State University College of Arts and Sciences, American Swedish Institute, and the American Scandinavian Association, and an ACLS Charles A. Ryskamp Fellowship.

 Skinner is also the author and illustrator of the award-winning children's book, Sidikiba's Kora Lesson (Beaver's Pond Press, 2008) and is an accomplished kora (21-stringed West African harp) player.